 The Mission of Underwings Praxis is to promote justice-oriented education for students at Loyola Marymount University through a process of immersion and accompaniment with the members of the Dolores Mission Community.

-What began as an after-school program at Dolores Mission School in 2003 quickly transformed into Underwings as LMU students had the opportunity to tutor and mentor the youth.
-After being exposed to the culture and lifestyle of Boyle Heights, LMU students had the opportunity to learn about various social justice organizations in the area addressing issues such as gang violence, immigration, homelessness and community organizing in East LA.
+Underwings Praxis began as an after-school program at Dolores Mission School in 2003 and quickly transformed as LMU students had the opportunity to tutor and mentor the youth.
+After being exposed to the culture and lifestyle of Boyle Heights, LMU students learned about various social justice organizations in the area addressing issues such as gang violence, immigration, homelessness and community organizing in East LA.
 Two years later in 2006, the executive board of the Underwings Club at LMU developed Underwings Praxis out of the desire to get students further immersed in the Boyle Heights community.

 Underwings Praxis acts as a bridge between LMU and Dolores Mission as it seeks to create an atmosphere of solidarity between the two communities.
 Underwings Praxis consists of 30-45 LMU students who participate in a year-long process of direct service, accompaniment, reflection, and concrete social change.
 Members are required to attend one of the four sites: Underwings@Impacto After School Program, Homeboy Industries, Guadalupe Homeless Project and Christian Base Communities.

 Underwings Praxis serves in Boyle Heights at the four following sites:

 Underwings @ Impact